 New Zealand is not known for boasting warm, well-insulated, and dry homes.
 Perhaps because our climate (except in the southernmost reaches of the nation) is not extreme enough to make quality insulation and heating an absolute necessity, many houses are not up to scratch.
 Dampness and mould can cause myriad health issues, and the cost of retrofitting a house with insulation is high.
 Heating solutions can also be pricey.

-Different countries have different climates, and therefore varied styles of architecture which best suit.
-In New Zealand, with colonial influences, we tend to have a mish-mash of different types of homes which follow many different global architectural trends.
+Different countries have different climates, and therefore varied styles of architecture that best suit.
+In New Zealand, with colonial influences, we tend to have a mish-mash of different types of homes that follow many different global architectural trends.

 Greenhaven Homes individually designs each modular home to work with our climate, and they can also be designed with a specific site in mind.
 After all, energy efficiency is the underpinning motivation in building these homes—and the best way to achieve it is to fit the home around the environment, protecting against harsher elements and harnessing things like sunshine where possible.
 In a country as varied as ours, one size does not fit all.

-Greenhaven Homes are modular, energy-efficient, transportable homes which are ideal for anyone looking to lead a more sustainable existence.
-We think that this style of housing is the future in New Zealand, and are excited about providing cozy, flexible and adaptable homes for Kiwis.
-Take a look at our floor plans and contact us to discuss your dreams for a modular eco home.
+Greenhaven Homes are modular, energy-efficient, transportable homes that are ideal for anyone looking to lead a more sustainable existence.
+We think that this style of housing is the future in New Zealand, and are excited about providing cosy, flexible and adaptable homes for Kiwis.
+Take a look at our floor plans and contact us to discuss your dreams for a modular eco-home.